neurobagel/documentation/docs/infrastructure.md

 {{ read_table('./repos/api/docs/api_environment_variables.tsv') }}

-=== "Stardog"

-    _* These defaults are configured for a Stardog backend - you should not have to change them if you are running a Stardog backend._

-    !!!
-Note "Your Stardog license file must be in the right directory"

-        Note that your Stardog license file must be in the directory specified by `NB_GRAPH_ROOT_HOST` (default `~/stardog-home`).

 === "graphDB"

     _* These values will have to be changed for your deployment from their default value:_